The US is slowly getting back to normal, following the global Coronavirus pandemic that shut down many businesses and facilities.

 Many children have struggled during the Shelter In Place Orders, as they’ve had to stay away from their friends, family, and everything that feels normal.

-As schools begin to reopen, and many children return to their usual habits, therapy dogs can help these kids to feel less frightened.
+As schools begin to reopen, and many children return to their habits, therapy dogs can help them feel less frightened.

 Our Dogs And Handlers Abide By CDC Guidelines